 As the rebellion carves a path of destruction towards the city, The Collarbound follows an unlikely friendship between a man trying to escape his past and a woman trying to uncover hers, until their secrets threaten to tear them apart.

 The Collarbound is a fiercely gripping fantasy tale that’s full to the brim with magic and mystery.
 Set in a world that has been torn apart by rebellion, we follow Isha as she arrives at The Nest as a refugee.
 Isha does what she can to fit in, but she has no idea what happened in her past or where her tattoo came from.
-Meanwhile, Tatters wears the slave collar and knows the danger of rebellion.
+Meanwhile, Tatters is one of the collarbound and knows the danger of rebellion.
 Whilst he’s determined to stay away from things, he can’t help but be drawn to Isha and the mystery that surrounds her.
-Together the two form an unlikely alliance as they seek to survive the rebellion and the secrets of their past.
+Together the two form an unlikely friendship as they seek to survive the rebellion and the secrets of their past.

 Zahabi has created a really fascinating world in The Collarbound and it felt like such a compelling setting.
 The worldbuilding felt well crafted and I loved learning about the mages and the khers.
 I sort of feel like I’ve only scratched the surface and can’t wait to see more of the world in the sequel.
-Similarly Zahabi has a knack for creating really interesting, dynamic characters.
-Both Tatters and Isha were really compelling characters and I felt like the romance was well executed.
+I thought the concept of mindbrawling was so fascinating and something I haven’t seen before.
+Similarly, Zahabi has a knack for creating really interesting, dynamic characters.
+Both Tatters and Isha were really compelling characters and I enjoyed seeing their friendship develop.
+I also really liked Arushi and her family.

 The Collarbound is a brilliant, engaging story, unlike anything I’ve read before.
 If you’re looking for a slow burn fantasy story that will have you reading long into the night, this should definitely be on your to read list.